Sheila Sherwood

-Sheila Sherwood (born Sheila Hilary Parkin, 22 October 1945 in Parson Cross, Sheffield, West Riding of Yorkshire, England) is a former international long jumper whose career highlights included a silver medal at the 1968 Summer Olympics in Mexico, and a gold medal at the 1970 British Commonwealth Games in Edinburgh.
+Sheila Hilary Sherwood née Parkin (22 October 1945) is a former international long jumper who won a silver medal at the 1968 Summer Olympics in Mexico, and a gold medal at the 1970 British Commonwealth Games in Edinburgh.
 She competed in three consecutive Summer Olympic Games (1964, 1968 and 1972) and had a career best distance of 6.73 metres.

-Early life
+Biography

 As a child, her parents were caretaker and head cook at St Thomas More School in nearby Grenoside.
 Sherwood attended Yew Lane Secondary Modern, where at the age of fifteen she was appointed as Head-Girl.
 After a successful set of O-Level results, she transferred to nearby Ecclesfield Grammar School to study for her A-Levels.